Comfortable

 At KURU Footwear, we carry a wide range of comfortable open-toe shoes of various models, colors, and styles, where you’re sure to find the perfect match for you.

-What are Open Toe shoes?
+What are Open Toe Shoes?

-How to Pair Your Open Toe Shoes and When to Wear Them
+How To Pair Your Open Toe Shoes

 Wondering how to style your open toe shoes?
 Our KURU GURUs outline the best ways to wear them below.

-Combine Bright + Bold: You can pair a blue open-toe shoe to create a statement piece.
+You can pair a blue open-toe shoe to create a statement piece.
 You can then match it with a floral outfit consisting of a flowy floral blouse and a pair of full-length pants.

-Choose a Maxi Dress: Another great combination is a full-length dress along with silver open-toe shoes—whether you opt for heels or sandals is up to you.
+Another great combination is a full-length dress along with silver open-toe shoes—whether you opt for heels or sandals is up to you.
 While not a lot of people would think of this ensemble, this look certainly comes together.

-Comfy and Chic: Nude open-toe shoes can be a great replacement for chunky sneakers when you want to stay in your comfort zone.
+Nude open-toe shoes can be a great replacement for chunky sneakers when you want to stay in your comfort zone.
 Pair your shoes with a flowy dress that has either neutral or pastel colors and you’ll be all set.

-Office Smart Outfit: If you’re looking for something that’s office-appropriate, consider pairing black open-toe shoes with a nice sweater and dark full-length jeans.
+If you’re looking for something that’s office-appropriate, consider pairing black open-toe shoes with a nice sweater and dark full-length jeans.

 Open Toe Shoe Care Tips